-i.
+- i.
 A Section 504 self-evaluation must be on file at your organization.
-To help your organization evaluate its programs, activities, and facilities to ensure full compliance with Section 504 accessibility requirements, the Civil Rights Office has a Section 504 Self Evaluation Workbook.
-The workbook is located at www.arts.gov/about/504Workbook.html.
+To help your organization evaluate its programs, activities, and facilities to ensure full compliance with Section 504 accessibility requirements, the Civil Rights Office has a Section 504 Self Evaluation Workbook available on our website. - ii.

-- ii.
 You should designate a staff member to serve as a 504 Coordinator.
 The completed workbook or similar compliance and supporting documentation should be kept on file for a period of three (3) years from the date the Federal Financial Report (FFR) is filed, and made available to the public and the National Endowment for the Arts upon request.
-The NEA may request the 504 Workbook or your compliance documents for various potential scenarios including an Inspector General audit and/or civil rights investigation. - iii.
+The NATIONAL ENDOWMENT FOR THE ARTS may request the 504 Workbook or your compliance documents for various potential scenarios including an Inspector General audit and/or civil rights investigation. - iii.
 Design for Accessibility: A Cultural Administrator's Handbook provides guidance on making access an integral part of an organization's staffing, mission, budget, and programs.
-This Handbook and other resources may be downloaded from the National Endowment for the Arts website at www.arts.gov/accessibility/accessibility-resources/publications-checklists.
-If you have questions, contact the Office of Accessibility at accessibility@arts.gov; (202) 682-5532; FAX (202) 682-5715; or TTY (202) 682-5496.
+This Handbook and other resources may be downloaded from the National Endowment for the Arts website.
+If you have questions, contact the Office of Accessibility at accessibility@arts.gov; (202) 682-5532; FAX (202) 682-5496.